qforestlab/riscan-registration-VZ400/README.md

-# Manual for the co-registration of RIEGL VZ400 terrestrial laser scanning data in RiSCAN PRO
+# Manual for the co-registration of RIEGL VZ-400 terrestrial laser scanning data in RiSCAN PRO

 Within this manual we will use the RIEGL RiSCAN PRO software to co-register TLS data collected with a RIEGL VZ-400 scanner in combination with reflectors.
-If you have not yet installed the RiSCAN PRO software check the installation manual (insert link).
+If you have not yet installed the RiSCAN PRO software check the installation manual at https://github.com/qforestlab/riscan_general.

 This manual works best after reading it through and receiving a demo of this process on one of the computers at the office and then using it to independently process your data.
 Contact Louise.Terryn@UGent.be for more info.